kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/20_chapter_XIX.md

 atmospheric pressure that would correspond to an altitude three times as great as that of Mount Everest.
-But the simple conditions of artificially reduced pressure in a closed chamber hardly exist under natural circumstances—for instance, m balloon ascents the effect is entirely different.
+But the simple conditions of artificially reduced pressure in a closed chamber hardly exist under natural circumstances—for instance, in balloon ascents the effect is entirely different.
 Altitudes of between 29,500 and 36,000 feet in other words, a condition of atmospheric pressure far less reduced than that easily endured in the closed chamber—have been known to cause serious organic disorders and even death to some